 3. Practice Gratitude and Optimism

 The moment you open your eyes, make sure you take in good thoughts and breathe positivity.
 Allow yourself to smile and practice gratitude for having to see another sunrise.
-When you smile, it releases neurotransmitters which lift your mood, thereby enabling you to start off your day on a positive note.
+When you smile, it releases neurotransmitters that lift your mood, thereby enabling you to start off your day on a positive note.
 As you smile, start to reflect upon what you’re grateful for.
 Studies have revealed that practicing gratitude about little things reduces stress and improves your mood.

 4. Stretching Routine